sensy-one/S1/README.md

 ![Sensy-One Banner](https://github.com/sensy-one/mmwave-sensor/blob/main/assets/images/center-white.jpg)

 Introducing the mmWave sensor by Sensy-One – the smallest and most powerful mmWave sensor on the market.
 After four months of prototyping, fine-tuning the firmware, and testing, we have developed a sensor that sets a new performance standard.
 It delivers near-instant motion detection, exceptional accuracy, and seamless Home Assistant integration.
+[Explore on YouTube](https://www.youtube.com/watch?v=H-Rij8gbK3s)

 ## ✨ Standout Specs